Bohdan-Khomtchouk/Bohdan-Khomtchouk.github.io/README.md

-# Gozani Lab Website
+# Bohdan Khomtchouk Website

-This is the source code of the Gozani lab website.
+This is the source code of my personal website.

 ## To make changes to the website: